Equivalence relations invariant under group actions: Abstract orbital and weakly orbital equivalence relations

-The first two bullets of the ``moreover'' part are clear.
-For the third, we only need to see that $\tilde X'$ is a union of $E$-classes.
-For that, just notice that if $x\Er hx$ and $y\Er x$, then $y\Er hx$ and (by invariance of $E$) $hx\Er hy$, so in fact $y\Er hy$. \end{proof}
+The first bullet of the ``moreover'' part is clear.
+The second one follows from the fact that $\tilde X'$ is a union of $E$-classes (which is true because $R$ is invariant). \end{proof}

 Note that, in contrast to the orbital case, where we have a canonical maximal witness (namely, $H_E$), in the weakly orbital case, the maximal pairs of witnesses are, in general, far from canonical, for instance because for any $g\in G$ we have $R_{H,\tilde X}=R_{gHg^{-1},g\cdot \tilde X}$.
-But even up to this kind of conjugation, the choice may not be canonical, as we see in the following example.
+In fact, even up to this kind of conjugation, the choice may not be canonical.